henk-badenhorst/vue-hotjar/README.md

 #### isProduction:

-If you would like to disable or enable tracking pass in either `true` or `false`.
+If you would like to disable or enable tracking, pass in either `true` or `false`.
 It is advised to bind your Node ENV variable.
 This is an optional parameter and will default to true if not specified.

 ```js
 isProduction: true